 Comparison of Candida Auris PCR detecting methods

-These findings suggest potential applications in non-invasive, personalized approaches to breast cancer prevention, although they state that further validation is needed.
+These findings suggest potential applications in non-invasive, personalized approaches to breast cancer prevention, although further validation is needed.

 Saliva self-collection and malaria detection in children